- Cystitis – Inflammation of the urinary bladder, seen more frequently in females, although males can be affected too.

-Pain in the paws from declawing.
+- Pain in the paws from declawing.
 Sometimes the claws can grow back deformed, leading to pain.
 Post-surgical problems can also occur, such as infection and abscess making digging around uncomfortable.

-Arthritis is a painful condition of the joints which can make climbing in and out of the litter tray painful.
+- Arthritis is a painful condition of the joints which can make climbing in and out of the litter tray painful.
 This condition mostly affects middle-aged to older cats.

-Dementia is a relatively common condition of older cats leading to confusion and/or forgetting where the litter tray is.
+- Dementia is a relatively common condition of older cats leading to confusion and/or forgetting where the litter tray is.

 If your cat has been given a clean bill of health, you will need to determine what is causing him to avoid the litter tray.
 Some questions you should ask include:

-Sudden changes in litter box behaviour can quite often have a medical cause.
-Other possible reasons may include a change in your house, moving litter trays, a new cat, one cat bullying another, changing brands/types of cat litter.
+Has your cat always urinated outside of the litter tray or is this new behaviour?Sudden changes in litter box behaviour can quite often have a medical cause.
+Other possible reasons include a change in your house, moving litter trays, a new cat, one cat bullying another, changing brands/types of cat litter.

-A very common cause of inappropriate urination is a dirty litter tray.
-If it’s not clean enough, he will find an alternate spot to urinate.
+Does your cat always urinate outside the tray or is it just from time to time?Dirty litter trays are a common cause of litter tray refusal.
+If it’s not clean enough, a cat will find an alternate spot to urinate.
 Ideally, solids should be removed from the tray morning and night, and the tray should be thoroughly emptied, disinfected and have fresh litter once or twice a week.